WilkMat3/SET09102_Personal_Portfolio/week3_workflow.md

 ## Task workflow

 ### Our Task Workflow

-We have decided to create a workflow that will divide the process into 7 stages as on the [Figure 1].
-In this section I describe the steps I took to complete the development work using our workflow.
+We have decided to create a workflow that will divide the process into 7 stages, as on the [Figure 1].
+In this section, I describe steps I took to complete the development work using our workflow.

 ![Figure 1](./images/Workflow.PNG)